JumaJuiceTime/TheHundredSaints/Classes/Friar.md

 **Weapon (roll 1d6):** 1.
 Club.
 2. Dagger.
 3–4.
 Sling + 20 stones.
 5–6.
 Staff.

-**Class items:** Friar’s habit, wooden holy symbol.
+**Class items:** Hierius’s habit, wooden holy symbol.

-===== Friar Tenets =====
+===== Hiereus Tenets =====

 **Sanctity of life:** All life is sacred.
-Friars must protect and aid the needy with all means available.
+Hiereus must protect and aid the needy with all means available.

 **Monotheism:** Only One True God exists, and His name is ineffable.
 Other religions worship personifications of divine aspects of God or the anointed saints.

 **Spiritual insight:** Each individual must form their own relationship with God, through study and insight.

-**Mentorship:** Friars must share their wisdom with common folk and non-believers, guiding them into the ways of the Pluritine Church.
+**Mentorship:** Hiereus must share their wisdom with common folk and non-believers, guiding them into the ways of the Pluritine Church.

 ===== Armour of Faith =====

-The divine blessing of the One True God grants friars a bonus to Armour Class, depending on their Level.
-See the Friar Advancement table.
+The divine blessing of the One True God grants hiereus a bonus to Armour Class, depending on their Level.
+See the Hiereus Advancement table.

 ===== Culinary Implements =====

-A friar can employ a frying pan, cured sausage, or even a ham shank as a melee weapon, doing 1d4 damage.
+A hiereus can employ a frying pan, cured sausage, or even a ham shank as a melee weapon, doing 1d4 damage.

-===== Friar Skills =====
+===== Hiereus Skills =====

-Friars have a Skill Target of 5 for Survival when foraging.
+Hiereus have a Skill Target of 5 for Survival when foraging.

 ===== Herbalism =====

-In the hands of a friar, a single dose of a medicinal herb (for example those listed under [[Common Fungi and Herbs]]) is sufficient for 2 subjects.
+In the hands of a hiereus, a single dose of a medicinal herb (for example those listed under [[Common Fungi and Herbs]]) is sufficient for 2 subjects.

 ===== Holy magic =====

-See [[Holy Magic]] for full details on holy magic, including praying for spells and the list of spells that friars can cast.
+See [[Holy Magic]] for full details on holy magic, including praying for spells and the list of spells that hiereus can cast.

-**Holy symbol:** A friar must carry a holy symbol (see [[Adventuring Gear]]).
+**Holy symbol:** A hiereus must carry a holy symbol (see [[Adventuring Gear]]).

-**Spell casting:** Friars may pray to the host of saints and receive blessings in the form of holy spells.
-The Friar Spells Per Day table shows the number of spells a friar may receive, determined by the character’s Level.
-For example, a Level 2 friar may cast at most two Rank 1 spells.
+**Spell casting:** Hiereus may pray to the host of saints and receive blessings in the form of holy spells.
+The Hiereus Spells Per Day table shows the number of spells a hiereus may receive, determined by the character’s Level.
+For example, a Level 2 hiereus may cast at most two Rank 1 spells.

-**Using magic items:** Friars can use magic items exclusive to holy spell-casters (for example, magic rods or scrolls of holy spells).
+**Using magic items:** Hiereus can use magic items exclusive to holy spell-casters (for example, magic rods or scrolls of holy spells).

-==== Friar Spells Per Day ====
+==== Hiereus Spells Per Day ====

 ^ ^  Spell Rank  ^^^^^
 ^ Level^ 1^ 2^ 3^ 4^ 5^